 Directive 2009/138/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of insurance and reinsurance, known as "Solvency 2", authorises non-life insurance companies, under certain conditions and subject to the agreement of the supervisory authority, to use a partial or integral internal model.

-The Big Wakam group does not use this option.
+Wakam does not use this option..

 E.5.
 Non-compliance with the minimum capital requirement and non-compliance with the solvency capital requirement